QGEP/docs/en/user-guide/digitizing/digitizingdetailedgeometry.rst

 This is recommended for:

-* Special structures and infiltration points, because they are not normed structures like manholes, where you can define **dimension1** and **dimension2** to describe the extension.
+* Special structures and discharge points, because they are not normed structures like manholes, where you can define **dimension1** and **dimension2** to describe the extension.
 * Infiltration installations where **dimension1** and **2** are not enough to describe the geometry